Bucky24/react-canvas/README.md

 Clip will only work on elements that return a CanvasContext.Consumer, or on elements that return a single child that then returns a CanvasContext.Consumer.
 This is because, due to the way canvas clipping and React work, this component bypasses React's render method for its children.
 This is because the children have to finish rendering before Clip finishes rendering.
 React can do this, but if any OTHER component renders during that time it will also be clipped, which we don't want.

+Clip can also handle Containers (or other components that return an array of components) but those components must follow the above rules.
+Clip can also handle falsey values.

 ##### Children

 Takes multiple children, must be ReactCanvas elements that are functional only and return as described above (this should include custom elements that are setup this way)